The Alchemist Accelerator: A Closer Look

 The program's been designed based on input from successful entrepreneurs.
 A few key elements to know about:

-* All elements of the program are optional.
+* All elements of the program, except the Demo Day, are optional.
 You do not need to attend any events if you don't want to.

-* Every Thurdsay evening, we have a group evening check-in.
-It occurs in Menlo Park from 5:30 - 9:00 pm.
-One of our core faculty members or a guest lecture will lead a focused workshop.
-You will check in with the rest of your peers (show what you've accomplished in the past week), get feedback on roadblocks you are facing, and attend a focused lecture by one of our core faculty members.
+* Every Thursday evening, we have a group evening check-in.
+It takes place from 5:30 - 9:00 pm.
+You will check in with the rest of your peers (show what you've accomplished in the past week), get feedback on roadblocks you are facing, and attend a focused lecture.

 * During the week, the core faculty will have open office hours reserved for the participants.
 You can sign up for an office hour slot, and are welcome to listen in on office hours of others if they are wrestling with the same issue (if they consent to have the office hour slot be open).